Regulator Performance Framework

 The Board understands the risks to the public associated with engineering and is committed to protecting the public and upholding standards of engineering.
 Decisions taken by the Board balance the public interest with the need to enforce the PE Act and standards of professional engineering practice.

-In June 2022, the Board established a Risk and Audit Committee to provide independent assurance and assistance to the Board on governance, performance management, risk, control and compliance frameworks as well as the Board’s responsibilities prescribed under relevant legislation.
-The Risk and Audit Committee met four times during the reporting period.
+• In June 2022, the Board established a Risk and Audit Committee to provide independent assurance and assistance to the Board on governance, performance management, risk, control and compliance frameworks as well as the Board’s responsibilities prescribed under relevant legislation.
+During 2024-2024 the Risk and Audit Committee met twice

 2.